vanngocthuyla/kinetic_mpro/mers/README.md

 # Set up directory

-To repeat the whole procedure, simply edit the directory in `main_dir.txt`.
+To repeat the whole procedure, simply edit the root directory in `main_dir.txt`.
 This will update the directory for steps 1 to 9.